Director of Special Services

 If your child attends a private school, information regarding the child find efforts of the Franklin County School District will be shared with your school.
 You may contact your private school or the Franklin County School District Special Services Office for any needed clarification.
 If your child attends home school services, please contact the Franklin County School District Special Services Office if you require any clarification on services available to your child.

-Please contact Shirley Banks, Child Find Coordinator, if you know of any child who may have a disability.
-Ms. Banks may be reached using the contact information listed below.
+Please contact Sheila Dillon, Child Find Coordinator, if you know of any child who may have a disability.
+Ms. Dillon may be reached using the contact information listed below.

 Franklin County School District